salesforce/observable-membrane/README.md

 * `config` [Object] [Optional] The membrane configuration
     * `valueObserved` [Function] [Optional] Callback invoked when an observed  property is accessed.
 This function receives as argument the original target and the property key.
     * `valueMutated` [Function] [Optional] Callback invoked when an observed property is mutated.
 This function receives as argument the original target and the property key.
-    * `valueDistortion` [Function] [Optional] Callback to apply distortion to the objects present in the object graph.
-This function receives as argument a newly added object in the object graph.
+    * `valueDistortion` [Function] [Optional] Callback to apply distortion to a value accessible from an object in the object graph.
+This function receives as arguments a value, an object and the property key from where the value was obtained.
+    * `valueIsObservable` [Function] [Optional] Callback to determine if a value accessible from an object in the object graph is observable or not.
+This function receives as arguments a value, an object and the property key from where the value was obtained.

 ### `ObservableMembrane.prototype.getProxy(object)`